-- The Winter Garden Food Forest – Intensively growing perennials with annual beds mixed in between
+Intensively growing perennials with annual beds mixed in between

 We have planted fruit and nut trees in this food forest, each one was planted with supporting perennials in guilds.
-It is quite near to the house and the trees are still young so we will continue to use the space between the trees for a winter kitchen garden using the Back to Eden garden method (wood chip gardening), it also includes 7 sunken beds and perennial vegetable beds, a green house and propagation area.
+It is quite near to the house and the trees are still young so we will continue to use the space between the trees for a winter kitchen garden using the Back to Eden garden method (wood chip gardening), it also includes 7 sunken beds and perennial vegetable beds, a greenhouse and propagation area.

-Photo above from 2019 and below from 2017 can you spot the difference?
+The photo above from 2019 and below from 2017 can you spot the difference?

 2. The Horta – annual kitchen vegetables planted right next to the house

-Here we have converted a sloap into three mini terraces with 2 swales and flood ditches going through it.
+Here we have converted a slope into three mini terraces with 2 swales and flood ditches going through it.
 We have put in a small pond and intensively planted annuals and herbs here.
-This spot also stays warmer in the winter as it is protected by wind and there are huge rocks that warm up from the sunrise.
+This spot also stays warmer in the winter as it is protected by the wind and there are huge rocks that warm up from the sunrise.
 This prevents it from getting frost so we can use this for an early crop of fruiting vegetables that would usually be burned by the first frost.
-However we are now using this area as a salad garden with various kales, spinaches, chards, perpetual spinages, lettuces and various perennial plants and herbs that can be included in salads.
+However, we are now using this area as a salad garden with various kales, spinaches, chards, perpetual spinages, lettuces and various perennial plants and herbs that can be included in salads.
 We found it is much easier to keep all salad plants together next to the house.

 3. Terrace 1 – Our first food forest.

 Food forest planted in 2018 and continually managed since then.
 More tightly planted focusing on more drought resisting varieties.
 More than 200 different plants here.